WET — Western European Time

 Which cities use WET?

-Cities and towns associated with WET include Las Palmas de Gran Canaria, Santa Cruz de Tenerife, La Laguna, Telde, Arona, Tórshavn, Klaksvík, Fuglafjørður, Tvøroyri, and Miðvágur.
-These places are located in the Canary Islands and the Faroe Islands, and WET also applies to relevant parts of Portugal during standard time.
+Cities associated with WET on this page include Las Palmas de Gran Canaria, Santa Cruz de Tenerife, La Laguna, Telde, Arona, Tórshavn, Klaksvík, Fuglafjørður, Tvøroyri, and Miðvágur.
+These cities are relevant for travelers, distributed teams, and event organizers who need to coordinate across the Faroe Islands, Portugal, and Spain under the Western European Time standard.

 What is the UTC offset for WET?